ajl2718/saunteringcat.github.io/_posts/2021-04-04-using-docker.markdown

 Finally export a `requirements.txt` file that we can use to create the Docker image.
 ```
-pip freeze > requirements.txt
+poetry export -f requirements.txt --without-hashes --output requirements.txt
 ```

 ## Create a Dockerfile
-Create a file `Dockerfile` (without any extension) in the working directory of a project.
+Create a file `Dockerfile` (without any extension) in the working directory of the project.
 We use a Python 3.8 base image and then add the requirements.txt file with the necessary libraries.

 ```
 FROM python:3.8-slim-buster